-Each of our ThinkTanks produces two futures studies over a period of 12 months.
-That is a total of 8 futures studies per year, the contents of which are available to our partner companies in advance.
+Each of our ThinkTanks produces one future study over a period of 12 months.
+That is a total of 6 futures studies per year, the contents of which are available to our partner companies in advance.
 Before we publish the results of our research, we bring together corporate leaders in the DACH region with like-minded people and experts.
 In these strategy sessions, the participants reflect, evaluate, select and work on real challenges in order to return to their companies with viable solutions.
 At these sessions, international guest speakers provide impulses for possible starting points.

 In the last five years, cyber-attacks have increased by 67%.
 On average, the cost of such attacks is up to $13 million per company per year, an increase of 72% over the last five years.
 The financial services industry is the hardest hit, with annual costs of $18.4 million.
 Because the impact of cyber-attacks is so severe, organizations are being forced to rethink their cybersecurity strategies.
 Cyber criminals are taking advantage of the ever-growing list of touch points, new technologies and ill-informed employees to grab millions of dollars and countless amounts of private information.

 While many organizations still leave everything to do with cybersecurity to the IT department, it is becoming clear that this is no longer sufficient.
 It is time to bring cybersecurity out of the basement and create new ‘awareness landscapes’ that take into account not only internal aspects but also external security developments.
 Only by implementing cybersecurity activities at every level will organizations have a chance against cybercrime.
 With the current study, we aim to understand what cybersecurity will look like in 2030 and, in particular, what impact the topic will have on the finance industry.